go.to/

 The Visitors

 The Spanish version of "The Visitors" featured two songs sung in Spanish: "When All Is Said and Done" sung by Frida and "Slipping Through My Fingers" sung by Agnetha.
-The Spanish versions were recorded on 24 November.
+The Spanish versions were recorded on November 24, 1981.

 No hay a quien culpar - the video

 The video for "No hay a quien culpar" was partly filmed on November 27, 1981.
-It was quite funny as the new filmings for the Spanish video were mixed with the old ones from the English version of "When All Is Said And Done" video which had been filmed 3 months earlier and featured Frida with long hair.
+It was quite funny as the new parts of the film for the Spanish video were mixed with the old ones from the English version of "When All Is Said And Done" video which had been filmed 3 months earlier and featured Frida with long hair.
 In November 1981 Frida was cut according to the latest trends in the "punk" style.
 Only Agnetha and Frida participated in this video recording.

 La Carta Indiscreta - December 1981